The Pulse of K-Entertainment

 Why this matters for SM's wider NCT reset

 Lucas's exit lands after a month when SM's grip on the NCT ecosystem already looked shakier than usual.
-In our coverage of Mark leaving NCT and SM Entertainment and our breakdown of NCT's recent SM exodus, we noted how contract decisions are starting to reshape one of K-pop's most ambitious group systems in public.
+In our coverage of Mark leaving NCT and SM Entertainment, our breakdown of NCT's recent SM exodus, and the group's 10th-anniversary reset, we noted how contract decisions are starting to reshape one of K-pop's most ambitious group systems in public.
 Lucas is not part of that active-member wave anymore, but his departure still fits the same bigger picture: SM is closing out older, messy chapters while trying to sell a more stable next era for NCT.
 That is why this story carries more weight than a standard agency goodbye.
 It is another reminder that the company's long-running expansion model looks a lot less untouchable once contracts, scandals, and solo ambitions all stop pointing in the same direction.

 Lucas's profile was always bigger than the company could quietly park